Country Guide · 12 min read

 India Passport Photo Requirements: Complete 2026 Guide for Indian Passports

-Official Indian passport photo specifications: 2x2 inch size, white background, 70-80% face coverage.
+Official Indian passport photo specifications: 35×45mm ICAO standard, 630×810 pixels, white background, 80-85% face coverage.
 Get your India passport photo right the first time with our detailed guide.

 India passport photo requirements infographic showing size, background, and specifications

 Applying for an Indian passport?
 Whether you’re a first-time applicant, renewing your passport, or an NRI (Non-Resident Indian) applying from abroad, getting your passport photo right is crucial.
-India’s Ministry of External Affairs has specific requirements that differ slightly from other countries.
-This comprehensive guide covers everything you need to know about Indian passport photo specifications.
+India’s Ministry of External Affairs aligned passport photos with the ICAO Doc 9303 standard, mandatory from September 1, 2025, replacing the older 2×2 inch (51×51mm) square format.
+This comprehensive guide covers everything you need to know about the new Indian passport photo specifications.

 India Passport Photo Size and Dimensions